 The loss of four Vampires on the opening day of the ’65 War was a major blow to the morale of the IAF and, it was felt in all quarters that something had to be done urgently.
 A grudge fight was, therefore, planned and the nimble Gnat was chosen as the most suitable fighter.
 Its small size, good turning ability and fast acceleration were seen to be lethal attributes vis-à-vis PAF’s main fighter, the Sabre.
 A detachment of eight Gnats from Ambala-based No 23 Squadron was flown to Pathankot and Sqn Ldr William Greene was deputed to lead it.
 Greene had done his Fighter Leader’s Course from UK and was busy imparting his air combat skills to the Squadron pilots when the war broke out.
-The more senior Flight Commander, Sqn Ldr Brij Pal Singh Sikand held no grudge in ceding command of the detachment to Greene, in view of the latter’s experience.
+The more senior Flight Commander, Sqn Ldr Brij Pal Singh Sikand held no resentment in ceding command of the detachment to Greene, in view of the latter’s experience.

 Soon after landing at Pathankot on the evening of 2nd September, Greene was told plainly in an Operations brief that the patrolling Sabres had to be tackled at any cost.
 The plan consisted of four Mystères luring the Sabres, while eight low flying Gnats popped up and pounced from two different directions.
 While the plan was bold, the large number of aircraft demanded a high order of formation integrity and radio discipline.
 Also, the operation had to be conducted swiftly since the Gnat’s limited fuel did not permit a prolonged turning fight.